-602.1.4.2 Each National Ski Association should nominate capable persons to train as a TD.
-The Sub-Committee for Alpine Technical Delegates has the final decision as to their acceptance.
+- 602.1.4.2 Each National Ski Association should nominate capable persons to train as a TD.
+The Sub-Committee for Alpine Technical Delegates has the final decision as to their acceptance. - 602.1.5 Training - The basic training of the applicant is the responsibility of each National Ski Association. - Applicants must be nominated by their respective NSA.

-602.1.5 Training

-The basic training of the applicant is the responsibility of each National Ski Association.

-The applicant must be nominated by his respective NSA.